sunnypilot/sunnypilot/docs/ford_model_action_drive_test.md

 extra outward accumulation while preserving unwind and base model changes.
 With fresh feedback, the controller can discard an opposing correction when it prevents C1 from following the direction shared by original model C0, applied C0 and base C1, while measured curvature is still opposite.
-Neutral or conflicting C0 and matched curvature preserve the correction.
-Final output slew still applies.
+A separate bounded release now handles changed requests within the same turn when measured error also opposes the old correction.
+Matched curvature preserves correction; final output slew still applies.
+See the [current release rule](ford_c1_request_release.md).

 C0 starts with the original 7 m model-path mapping.
 When the raw base heading exceeds ±0.5 rad, C0 additionally receives 7 m times the clipped-away heading.